-FUEL is a food drive to provide weekend food for students who rely on free or reduced-price breakfasts and lunches at school during the week.
-FUEL is working with six Newton elementary and middle schools and Newton North High School as well as St. Stephen's B-SAFE after-school program and the Epiphany School.
+FUEL: Feeding Newton and Boston childrenOur Redeemer FUEL Ministry provides food for students who rely on supplemental food on the weekends.
+Last year, FUEL worked with 19 elementary, middle schools and high schools as well as St. Stephen's B-SAFE after-school program and the Epiphany School.
+Volunteer activities include:

 Common cathedral (Ecclesia Ministries, Inc.) is an outdoor congregation, housed and un-housed, sharing God’s love through community, pastoral care, creative expression, and worship on Boston Common.
 We are non-proselytizing and ecumenical.
 We welcome and support all people.